 Once it has collected enough CO2, the Mars Hopper fires a jet to thrust it off the surface and into the thin Martian atmosphere, where, with the aid of propellers also fueled by CO2 propellant, it can fly and glide to another position to take fresh samples.

-- Iron oxide and silicon oxide are also common in Martian soil, hence humans would be able to make iron, steel and glass; and the availability of water and carbon-dioxide would let the humans make plastics as well.
+- Iron oxide and silicon oxide are also common in Martian soil, hence humans would be able to make iron, steel, and glass; and the availability of water and carbon-dioxide would let humans make plastics as well.

 - As we know that Martian soil has water in it, we’ve developed technology that can bake water out of the Martian soil and make it available.
 This water, along with Mars’ plentiful carbon-dioxide, would make it feasible to grow crops for food and other plants to make products such as clothing, at least in some regions.

 Besides all the above said, the surface of Mars is covered by large amounts of volcanic salt called Basalt, which is often found along Earth’s own ocean floor.
 It was suggested that this Martian Basalt could be used as construction material, which could enable astronauts to build launch pads, shelters, etc. This basalt bedrock is covered by fine soil called regolith, which is a heterogeneous material that contains chemical nutrients required for the survival of plant life.
 NASA scientists have shown that there is some possibility of plant growth by growing them in a soil closely resembling Martian soil.

 Farming with Artificial Intelligence is another thing to be considered.
 AstroGro is a self-contained pot for growing plants both in and outside of a spaceship.
 Rather than create a method to 3D print food, the AstroGro team used existing space 3D printing technology to create small pods that can grow fresh organic food in space.